WonderingGodling/My-Mind-Space/src/site/notes/Skull/Concentrated Brain/Dnd/Missy's Stuff/My Pcs/Venti/Ferventi Rana (Baby).md

 # Inventory
 Money:
-Inventory: pin that has your family sigil on it, Backpack, bedroll, mess kit, tinderbox, torch (10),rations (10), waterskin, hempen rope
+Inventory: pin that has your family sigil on it, Backpack, bedroll, mess kit, tinderbox, torch (10),rations (10), waterskin, hempen rope, A Palm Sized Eyeball Dipped In Gold

 # Extra
 Resistances: Necrotic